laserpointlabs/procos/docs/architecture/PEO_TDE_Use_Cases_and_Sequence.md

 5. Capture outputs and structured traces (decisions, tool calls, errors) into variables.
 6. On failure, raise BPMN error to PEO, or apply local retry per policy.

-### TDE Executor/Adapters — Code (see `src/tde/tde_executor.py`)
+### Script/External Task — BPMN
-1. Provide a thin interface with a spec (`TDESpec`) and two modes.
+1. Encapsulate deterministic actions as BPMN script or external task steps.
-2. Deterministic: Directly execute a single, testable action; return structured outputs.
+2. Deterministic: Execute a single action (HTTP/file/shell/Scilab/Python runner) and set process variables.
-3. Probabilistic: Orchestrate a bounded analyze→act→evaluate loop; return outputs + reasoning trace.
+3. Probabilistic: Optional tool calls can still be mediated via script/external tasks within the TDE loop.
-4. Never embed orchestration; return control to BPMN immediately after work.
+4. Do not embed orchestration; return control to the TDE BPMN immediately.

 ---